UWCHR/ice-detain/README.md

 - `import/` - Convenience task for file import; original Excel files in `input/` are saved as compressed csv files in `frozen/`.
 - `concat/` - Concatenates individual input files into Feather format output, standardizes column names, drops records missing `anonymized_identifier`, adds row and sequence ids, drops trivial number of duplicated records.
-- `unique-stays/` - Performs various calculations per placement, individual, and stay and adds relevant fields; outputs full dataset, as well as dataset with one representative record per stay for calculations which require unique stay records.
+- `unique-stays/` - Performs various calculations per placement, individual, and stay and adds relevant fields; outputs full dataset (`ice_detentions_fy11-24ytd.feather`) with additional analysis fields; as well as dataset with final placement per stay as representative record (`ice_unique_stays_fy11-24ytd.feather`) calculations which require unique stay records (e.g. Average Length of Stay).
 This task could be broken into separate steps for additional clarity.
 - `headcount/` - Calculates daily detention headcount by given characteristic, e.g. per facility, by gender/nationality.
 Very slow, could this be optimized?
 - `export/` - Convenience task, final datasets in `output/`.
 - `share/` - Resources potentially used by multiple tasks but not created or transformed in this repo.